it3xl/git-repo-sync/README.md

 This will protect you from occasional adhesion of unrelated git-repositories and deletion of branches that have the same names.<br/>
 Git may store many independent projects (trees) in the same repository and this is uncommon behavior for many users.

-I advise to use it3xl_git_repo_sync_enabled branch name to make it explicit for others that their remote Git-repo is synchronized with another remote repo.<br/>
+I advise to use `it3xl_git_repo_sync_enabled` branch name to make this explicit for others that their remote Git-repo is synchronized with another remote repo.<br/>
 They could search for the word *it3xl_git_repo_sync_enabled* in the Internet and understand the applied sync solution.

-Be aware that branch mentioned in the sync_enabling_branch variable will be synchronized by **git-repo-sync** despite branch prefix filtering which is described above (victim, conventional).<br/>
+Be aware that a branch mentioned in the `sync_enabling_branch` variable will be alwasy synchronized by **git-repo-sync**.<br/>
-Probably this is not a good idea to specify the `master` branch name because a branch mentioned in `sync_enabling_branch` will be synced under the Victim strategy.
-But you can specify a branch with one of your conventional prefixes for the Conventional syncing of it.
+Probably this is not a good idea to specify here the `master` branch name because a branch mentioned in `sync_enabling_branch` will be synchronized under the Victim strategy.
+But you can specify there a branch with one of your conventional prefixes for the Conventional syncing of it.
 For example `client-master`.

 ### Notes
 * Usage of SSH wasn't tested.